Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Kohlberg's theory is one of the most frequently tested frameworks in Developmental Psychology because it illustrates how cognitive development shapes moral reasoning—a core principle you'll see across the AP exam.
+Kohlberg's theory is one of the most frequently tested frameworks in Developmental Psychology because it illustrates how cognitive development shapes moral reasoning.
 Understanding these stages helps you connect moral thinking to broader concepts like cognitive development, socialization, social influence, and cultural psychology.
-The exam loves to present moral dilemmas and ask you to identify which stage of reasoning a person is demonstrating, so you need to recognize the underlying logic, not just the stage name.
+Exams love to present moral dilemmas and ask you to identify which stage of reasoning a person is demonstrating, so you need to recognize the underlying logic, not just the stage name.

-Here's the key insight: Kohlberg argued that moral development follows a predictable sequence tied to cognitive growth, but not everyone reaches the highest stages.
-The exam will test whether you understand why people reason differently at each level and how factors like age, culture, and gender influence moral thinking.
-Don't just memorize the six stages—know what motivates moral decisions at each level and be ready to critique the theory's limitations.
+The core idea: Kohlberg argued that moral development follows a predictable sequence tied to cognitive growth, but not everyone reaches the highest stages.
+You'll be tested on why people reason differently at each level and how factors like age, culture, and gender influence moral thinking.
+Don't just memorize the six stages.
+Know what motivates moral decisions at each level and be ready to critique the theory's limitations.

 Kohlberg organized his six stages into three broader levels, each representing a fundamentally different relationship between the self and moral rules.
 The progression moves from external control to internalized principles.